 The Director retains the right to add, change or revise anything with in this contract.
-Such changes will be made in writing and parents and guardians will be given 30 days' notice.
+Such changes will be made in writing and parents and guardians will be given anywhere from 1-2 weeks' notice (depending on the change) before such changes take effect.